1674 Ambon earthquake and megatsunami: Documentation

 In an account by Georg Eberhard Rumphius, a German botanist, the earthquake occurred on a Saturday evening, at 7:30 pm local time, when locals on the islands were celebrating the Chinese Lunar New Year.
 The bells of the nearby Victoria Castle on Ambon Island began to clang by themselves.
 The earthquake was so strong as to knock people off their balance.
-Seventy-five stone buildings reportedly collapsed, killing 79 Chinese, five Europeans people and injuring 35 others.
+Seventy-five stone buildings reportedly collapsed, killing 79 Chinese and five Europeans and injuring 35 others.
 Most of the injuries were fractured arms and legs.
 Among the casualties in the collapses were European settlers.
 Water began sprouting up from wells and the ground, some spurted upwards to a height of 20 ft.
 Blue clay and sand also erupted from the ground.
 Many homes and roads on other parts of the island were cracked and severely damaged.
 Both Rumphius's wife and two daughters were killed during the earthquake after they were crushed by a falling wall.
 They were among the 31 Europeans who died in the earthquake and tsunami.

 Right after the earthquake, a large tsunami reportedly swept through the coast of the island.
 On the Hitu peninsula, the waves were thought to be as high as 100 m, nearly topping the coastal hills.
 Entire forests and plantations were uprooted and washed away.
 The tsunami was accompanied by a deafening noise.
 When it slammed into the coast, eyewitnesses described the flow as very dirty and foul smelling.